 Use a Health Savings Account (HSA)

 If you have a high-deductible insurance plan, you can put some of your money in Health Savings Accounts for retirement and medical purposes.
-You are allowed to put in $3,550 per individual per year ($7,100 for families).
+You are allowed to put in $3,600 per individual per year and $7,200 for families in 2021, and $3,650 and $7,300 for families in 2022.
 This money is put in the account before taxes, lowering your taxable income.